Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Theory

 \subsection{A Psychological Perspective on IC}

 From a psychological perspective, IC can be analyzed with respect to the perceptual and expressive modalities through which information is exchanged.
 In this section, we organize psychological perspectives by modality, verbal, nonverbal, and multimodal communication, highlighting the underlying cognitive, social, and emotional processes, as well as contextual and technological influences.
+Across these aspects, IC is fundamentally adaptive: interlocutors continuously interpret and adjust to each other’s verbal and nonverbal signals to establish, maintain, and repair coordination.

 IC is not merely the exchange of information; it is a goal-directed, dynamically coordinated activity engaging cognitive, social, and affective processes.
 Traditionally, IC has been described as a function of social interaction, namely the transfer of information from one person to another (\cite{hadleyReviewTheoriesMethods2022}).
 As such, it has been differentiated from other functions, such as affiliation and social cognition (\cite{Frith2012}).
 Importantly, however, affiliation and social cognition also rely on decoding communicative signals (e.g., a smile, direct gaze) to establish rapport, infer intentions, and generate social evaluations (\cite{argyleBodilyCommunication2013}).
 IC can therefore be regarded as an important source of information for social processes, such as fostering affiliation and establishing social hierarchies.